 the evolution of our society we have placed limits on that right.
 For

 example, if an individual is a convicted felon he or she has lost the

 right to be in possession of a firearm (this is true even in cases involving

 non-violent crimes, including

 sex crime convictions).
-Furthermore, we have limited the type of firearms we allow individual
+Furthermore, we have limited the type of firearms we allow

-to be purchased by general members of society.
+are not allowed to be purchased by general members of society.